 Our students are supported by a dedicated multi professional staff team of over 130 people.
 The current staffing establishment is 20 teachersincluding a senior team of a Headteacher and 2 Assistant Headteachers.
 One Assistant Headteacher is responsible for Key Stages 3 & 4, the other for Post 16 provision.
 There are 5 TLR posts in the staffing structure.
 These posts are leadership roles for the provision for students with autism, those with profound and complex needs, Work Related Learning, the Satellite provision, the provision of SEN advice and support to staff in mainstream schools and wellbeing.

 Excellent on site medical and therapeutic support is provided by the local NHS Health Trust.
 A number of our students have complex health needs and we have the support of a full time nursing team.
 Our students’ therapeutic needs are met by a part time Physiotherapist, a part time Physiotherapy Assistant and part time Speech and Language Therapist.
 Regular Paediatric Consultant clinics are held on site.
 The local authority provides Educational Psychology support and peripatetic support for students with sensory impairments and autism as an additional need.

-The local authority’s Transition Team are based on site.
-The team of children’s Social Workers, Adult Care Manager and Connexions Advisors are an integral part of our provision to support post 16 students as they plan and prepare for the move to post school provision.
+The team of children’s Social Workers, Adulthood team and specialist Careers Advisors are an integral part of our provision to support post 16 students as they plan and prepare for the move to post school provision.

 Teaching Assistants are assigned to classes as pupil needs dictate and without them we would not be able to offer the bespoke cuyrricular and opportunities our pupils thrive on